oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     }

-The AS could also return the URL(s) an access token is good for in the token response, illustrated by the example return parameter `access_token_resource_server`:
+The AS could also return the URL(s) an access token is good for in the token response, illustrated by the example and non-standard return parameter `access_token_resource_server`:

     HTTP/1.1 200 OK